chonieny/Phone_Price_Classification_project/README.md

 <img src = "viz1.png" style = "width: 30%"> <img src = "viz2.png" style = "width: 30%"> <img src = "viz3.png" style = "width: 30%">

 * Battery power, pixel resolution width, and ram indeed showed the strongest correlation coefficients with phone price range
+* The counts of each categorical feature were checked<br/>
+(includes a plot that was stratified by the outcome feature and a plot that was not stratified)<br/> &#8594; It can be seen that among the phones that have either bluetooth, dual sim, 4G, or wifi, the phones in the highest price range are the most common

 ### Data Cleaning & Feature Engineering
 * Data were scaled